How skills use tools

 How tool selection works

-3. It scans available tool descriptions for relevant capabilities
+- It scans available tool descriptions for a match

-4. It picks the best match and constructs the input parameters
+- It picks the best match and constructs input parameters

-6. The agent folds the result into its reasoning
+- The agent folds the result into its next step

-Write descriptions for the agent, not for humans
+Write tool descriptions for the agent, not for humans

-A common mistake is writing tool descriptions like API documentation, aimed at human developers.
-But the consumer of your description is an LLM, and it has different needs.
+If you’re building tools that skills will use, the most important thing to get right is the description.
+A common mistake is writing descriptions like API docs for human developers.
+But the consumer is an LLM, and it has different needs.

 Bad description: